What You Need To Know

 Lenders don’t just look at your credit score—though it is important—they also look at your debt to income ratio (DTI) and include all your current bills along with your potential new mortgage payment.
 Lenders want to see you have money flowing in even after your bills are paid, so the amount of income you have is important as well.
 Meaning, having a less than stellar credit score isn’t the end-all-be-all; there’s still hope.
 Even if you have a history of bankruptcy, you can get a VA loan.
 You’ll just have to work on a few things and meet your lender’s standards.
 Because of this, make sure you speak with a local lender who’s well versed in the VA process.
 Of course, make sure you do your own research as well.
 I’ve definitely experienced loan representatives that don’t know about some of the basic details of the VA loan process, which makes you wonder what else they might be missing—like the VA funding fee exemption for qualifying veterans—costing you extra money.

 Top 5 Rumors about VA Loans

-Finally, before starting your VA loan application, we’d like to address a few rumors you might hear when you’re researching information an any VA loan process, whether that be for land, a house, building a home or home improvement.
+Finally, before starting your VA loan application, we’d like to address a few rumors you might hear when you’re researching information on any VA loan process, whether that be for land, a house, building a home, or home improvement.

-We’ve already addressed the land limit rumor—no the VA has not issued a limit on how many acres you can have—so here’s a few more you shouldn’t fall victim to believing.
+Rumor 1: We’ve already addressed the land limit rumor—no, the VA has not issued a limit on how many acres you can have—so here are a few more you shouldn’t fall victim to believing.

 Rumor 5: There aren’t any fees that come with using a VA Home Loan.
 This is false; every VA loan comes with a funding fee.
 This simply ensures hard-working taxpayers won’t have to reach a little deeper into their pockets to help keep the program running.
-Which means, it will be available for future generations.
-However, there are certain groups of veterans and spouses who qualify for a funding fee exemption, which you can read more about here.
+Which means it will be available for future generations.
+However, certain groups of veterans and spouses qualify for a funding fee exemption, which you can read more about here.

 How to Start your VA Land Loan Application